xonsh/xontrib-template/README.md

 ## Create new xontrib

-To create xontrib from the template just run:
+To create a `xontrib` from this template just run:
 ```bash
 pip install cookiecutter
 cookiecutter gh:xonsh/xontrib-cookiecutter